sumanan047/scaffold/README.md

 Dogtor is a simple package to scaffold your Python project.
 Using Dogtor you can:

 - Create a new Python environment using `venv`.
-- Scaffold a new Python package project using Poetry.
+- Scaffold a new Python package project using `Poetry`.
-- Start your project with Sphinx documentation already set up.
+- Start your project with `Sphinx` documentation already set up.
 - Install a list of packages you want to start with in your environment.
 - Generate a GitLab CI/CD configuration file.